January 31, 2020

-We have all heard of that moment in the 16th century when humanity’s understanding of the universe shifted from believing that the earth was the center of all planetary motion (the Ptolemiac model), to realizing instead that the sun is actually the center of the solar system (the Copernican model).
+We have all heard of that moment in the 16th century when humanity’s understanding of the universe shifted from believing that Earth was the center of all planetary motion (the Ptolemaic model) to realizing instead that the sun is actually the center of the solar system (the Copernican model).

 It is easy for us to laugh at the charming naivete of that earlier view given everything we now know.
 But imagine, if you will, what it must have felt like to be present for that moment of change … that moment when your entire perception of the solar system, of the universe and your place in it – of reality – shifted.